 Material transfer agreements

-Incoming Material Transfer Agreements, non-UBMTA—Contact the research contracts administrator.
+Incoming Material Transfer Agreements, non-UBMTA—Contact the research contract administrator.

 Uniform Biological Material Transfer Agreements—For biological materials, WMU is a signatory to the UBMTA.

 Waiver of WMU Ownership Rights—No significant use of WMU facilities or funds.

 Technology development fund

 The WMU Research Foundation supports commercialization efforts at WMU through the Technology Development Fund.

 Technologies at WMU